noahfarr/crossq/README.md

 # CrossQ

-This repository contains an implementation of the [CrossQ](https://arxiv.org/pdf/1902.05605) algorithm in a CleanRL fashion.
+This repository contains an implementation of the CrossQ algorithm as presented in https://arxiv.org/pdf/1902.05605 in a CleanRL fashion.

 ## Prerequisites